Charles March-Phillipps: Political career

 and held the seat until 1820, when he did not contest the election.
-He was returned again at the 1831 general election, and held the seat until the 1831 general election, when the county was divided under the Reform Act.
+He returned again for the 1831 general election, and held the seat until the 1831 general election, when the county was divided under the Reform Act.
 He was then elected for the new Northern division of Leicestershire, and held the seat until he stood down at the 1837 general election.

-He was appointed High Sheriff of Leicestershire for 1825–26.
+He was appointed High Sheriff of Leicestershire from 1825 to 1826.